statamic/v2-docs/content/collections/docs/routing.md

 Any URL with `knock-knock-jokes` as the first segment, _anything_ as the second segment, and `punch-line` as the third, will match this route and be rendered with the `joke` template.

 You can pass the value of the wildcard segment into the template and create a variable on the fly.
-Instead of `*` you can set a parameter like this:
+Instead of `*` you can set a parameter _name_ like this:

 ``` .language-yaml
 routes: